systemd/systemd/docs/PORTABLE_SERVICES.md

 Sometimes it makes sense to instantiate the same set of services multiple times.
 The portable service concept does not introduce a new logic for this.
-It is recommended to use the regular unit templating of systemd for this, i.e. to include template units such as `foobar@.service`, so that instantiation is as simple as:
+It is recommended to use the regular systemd unit templating for this, i.e. to include template units such as `foobar@.service`, so that instantiation is as simple as: